 Spray-on Mulch Blanket.
 Spray on mulch blanket shall be one of the following, unless otherwise shown on the plans:

-Spray-on Mulch Blanket (Type 1) shall be a hydraulically applied matrix containing organic fibers, water soluble cross-linked tackifier, and reinforcing interlocking fibers.
-The reinforcing interlocking fibers may be natural or synthetic or a combination thereof.
+Spray-on Mulch Blanket (Type 1) shall be a hydraulically applied matrix containing organic fibers, water soluble cross-linked tackifier, and reinforcing biodegradable fibers.
+The reinforcing fibers shall completely break down and not release any metals or toxins (compostable).
 Mulch Blanket (Type 1) shall conform to the following: